lixun910/fastkmedoids/README.md

 * FastCLARA: https://elki-project.github.io/releases/current/javadoc/de/lmu/ifi/dbs/elki/algorithm/clustering/kmeans/FastCLARA.html
 * FastCLARANS: https://elki-project.github.io/releases/current/javadoc/de/lmu/ifi/dbs/elki/algorithm/clustering/kmeans/FastCLARANS.html

 The C++ code is a part of GeoDa (https://github.com/geodacenter/geoda) and libgeoda.
 If you are interested in a GUI version of this C++ implementation.
 You can download and use the free and cross-platform GeoDa software from https://geodacenter.github.io.
+The lab note of using K-Medoids in GeoDa is here: https://geodacenter.github.io/workbook/7c_clusters_3/lab7c.html#k-medoids

 ## Author(s)
 Xun Li Maintainer: Xun Li <lixun910@gmail.com>